 For alpine conditions, you will need a mat with an R-value of 6+ and you’ll want to make sure you team your mat up with an appropriately rated sleeping bag and suitable clothing.

 Most mats you’ll see are between 0 and a 9.5 R-value rating.
-An example of the highest rated mats we carry is the Exped Megamat or the Black Wolf Mega Deluxe mats which have a value of 9.5.
+An example of the highest-rated mats we carry are the Exped Megamat or the Black Wolf Mega Deluxe mats which have a value of 9.5.
 These self-inflating foam mats are too heavy for hiking and trekking adventures and are best kept for car camping.

-For example, a mat with an R-value of 4 or 5 on top of a lightweight closed cell foam mat with a 1-2 R-value will give you the insulation you need without the bulk and weight, and will also make your sleeping system more versatile.
+For example, a mat with an R-value of 4 or 5 on top of a lightweight closed-cell foam mat with a 1-2 R-value will give you the insulation you need without the bulk and weight.
+It will also make your sleeping system more versatile.